flyer88/WhoAreYou/README.md

 ### About

-A repo to get the activity's name.
+A repo to get current activity's name.
 When you open your app, you may forget which activity it is.
 This repo will help you to find out current activity's name